moliche/go-gin-api/README.md

 # How to run
 •Clone the depository using git clone <repo url>

-•Change to the backend directory (cd backend) and in your terminal run
+•Change to the backend directory (cd backend) and in your terminal run 'go run main.go'

 ```bash
 cd backend